-How to avoid these 3 Common Canadian Tax Filing Problems
+How to Avoid These 3 Common Canadian Tax Filing Problems

-It may not be time to file your 2014 taxes but now is the time to make sure that all of your previous years of taxes are in order.
+It may not be time to file your 2024 taxes but now is the time to make sure that all of your previous years of taxes are in order.

 1. Do you have your T4 form?